 I used to think of social media as an all-or-nothing.

 Kind of like how Denzel views it.
 And to say the exact same thing as him.
 I still say it all the time.

 But two things have happened in the evolution of our communication sphere:

 - I realized that times are changing and that this is how people are communicating.
 Our kids are growing up in these spaces and I want to – no, need to – be here with them

-- I realized how much my profession thinks it’s “better” than this space, but how much we’re needed in it
+- I realized how much my profession thinks it’s “better” than this space, and therefore, how much we were needed in it

 Truth: whereas we once lived in a completely different world that was not at all reliant on social media to help market thought leadership and our businesses, times have changed.